Stock Analysis · Urban Outfitters Inc (URBN)

 Overview

-Urban Outfitters, Inc. (URBN) is a specialty retail company focused on apparel, accessories, and home products.
-It operates a portfolio of distinct consumer brands, primarily targeting younger and lifestyle-driven customers.
-The company sells through a mix of physical stores and digital channels (brand websites and apps), and it also operates a wholesale business for some brands.
+Urban Outfitters, Inc. (URBN) is a specialty retailer focused on fashion apparel, accessories, and home products.
+The company operates a portfolio of distinct brands that target different customer groups, including Urban Outfitters, Anthropologie, Free People, FP Movement, and a subscription-based rental service called Nuuly.
+Products are sold through a mix of physical stores and digital channels (brand websites and apps), with an emphasis on frequently refreshed assortments and brand-led merchandising.

 Key Figures